 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the 80D was followed by the Canon 90D.
 Further information on the features and operation of the 60D and 80D can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon 80D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.